freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 5. Indicate if you have tested on a local copy of the site or not.

-    This is very important when you are making changes that are not just making edits to text content, like documentation or a Guide article.
-Examples of changes needing local testing would include JavaScript, CSS, or HTML which could change the functionality or layout of a page.
+    This is very important when making changes that are not just edits to text content like documentation or a challenge description.
+Examples of changes that need local testing include JavaScript, CSS, or HTML which could change the functionality or layout of a page.